SDraw/ml_mods_cvr/ml_fpt/README.md

 # Usage
 * Be sure that your tracker role is set to `Hips` in SteamVR
 * Adjust your avatar at forward direction
-* Press `LCtrl-T` keyboard combination to calibrate
+* Go to `Settings - Implementation - 4-Point Tracking` and press `Calibrate` button
 * Adjust your tracker in a similar way as in FBT calibration
-* Press trigger on both hands controllers
+* Press trigger on both controllers

 # Notes
 * You have to recalibrate each time you change avatar

 # Planned
 * No need for recalibration upon avatar change
-* Main menu button for calibration